The pathway to your dream career is what will shape your skills and knowledge

 • The medical graduates are also called to serve in the Indian army.
 The average salary offered is INR 9.7 lakh to INR 13.2 lakh.

+We hope that this article helps you to know everything about MBBS.
 In case of some remaining doubts, you can always contact us and let us know about your problems and challenges, and we from Brainwonders will make sure that you will face each hurdle easily and move towards your successful future.
+It might be a bit difficult to select a medical college out of hundreds of best colleges present out there.
+But it is not impossible to find the college you desire.
+Prepare well for NEET exam, Score high, Have Career guidance with Brainwonders, and get selected in your desired college.

 FAQs about MBBS full form

-1. What is the full form of MBBS?
+Q1.
+What is the full form of MBBS?

 Ans: MBBS stands for Bachelor of Medicine and Bachelor of Surgery.

-2. On an average how many hours do MBBS students typically study
+Q2.
+On an average how many hours do MBBS students typically study

 Ans: A MBBS student typically studies for about 6 hours a day.
 This is because the MBBS syllabus has quite a bit of topics to cover.

-3. What is the average salary of MBBS?
+Q3.
+What is the average salary of MBBS?

 Ans: The average salary of MBBS is INR 56,000 per month.